 The Rutland Railroad bay window in this station.

-The Delaware & Hudson Railroad bay window in this station.
+The Delaware & Hudson Railroad bay window.

 Views inside the Rutland Railroad Museum.